NOTE: Saturday, July 4: Transfer Station CLOSED. Please plan accordingly.

 FOOT CLINIC: 3rd Tuesday of each month.
 Call Eileen McVay-Lively at 337-4742 to set up an appointment at the Senior Center with Kip Moeller.

-Open Sew/Quilt Time and Open Art will resume in April.
-Stay tuned for schedule.
+Open Sew/Quilt Time and Open Art will resume the Fall.

 Senior Exercise Class held every Tuesday from 11 am - 12 noon at the Senior Center – This class is for Osteoporosis Prevention.
 It is for people 55 years and older and FREE.
 Please call Claire Rabbitt for further questions 337-8309.